ukwa/ukwa-services/access/README.md

 The stack is deployed using:

+    cd website/
     ./deploy-access-website.sh dev

 As with the data stack, this script must be setup for the variations across deployment contexts.
 For example, DEV version is password protected and it configured to pick this up from our internal repository.

-Note that this website stack generates and caches images of archived web pages, and hence will require a reasonable amount of storage for this cache (see below for details).
+**NOTE** that this website stack generates and caches images of archived web pages, and hence will require a reasonable amount of storage for this cache (see below for details).

 ### NGINX Proxies